bhall2001/moduops-xchange/README.md

 5. Select the module and click `Open`.

 > [!NOTE]
-> You can select multiple modules using your operating system's standard key combinations to add multiple modules simultaneously.
+> You can select multiple modules using your operating system's standard key combinations to add multiple files simultaneously.

 The module is now added to your current layout.